 The amendment that Mosby submitted today to the State Ethics Commission, regarding gifts and reimbursements for out-of-state travel, clarifies material that was previously disclosed in a report by Baltimore’s Inspector General Isabel Mercedes Cumming.

-The retreat – underwritten by the Vera Institute of Justice with auto transportation provided by Baltimore Police’s Executive Protection Unit to and from the spa – was first disclosed in Cumming’s report.
+The three-day retreat – underwritten by the Vera Institute of Justice with auto transportation provided by Baltimore Police’s Executive Protection Unit to and from the spa – was first disclosed in Cumming’s report.

-Today’s press release was issued by the state’s attorney’s office and emblazoned with the agency’s official seal.
+Today’s press release was issued by the state’s attorney’s office and emblazoned with its official seal.
 It noted that the retreat and other trips were not required to be reported under the ethics law because they were paid for by nonprofits or by labor organizations that did not do business with the state.

 ALLGAIR’S FULL STATEMENT: